 - You build the necessary knowledge as a foundation for future styling.
 You need to know your positions, counts, rhythm, ideal shapes, correct body movement, moments of stretch, intention, and momentum.
 Without this knowledge, you will not have the necessary skills to set up a solid exploratory environment.
 And feeling restricted in your ability to create is the opposite of feeling empowered.
 You can read more about this here.

 - You are simultaneously learning the beginning steps of leading (or initiating and setting up environments).

 At this stage, you know how your own body should be moving.
-You’ve practiced your ideal shapes, flow, footwork, and timing, in addition to the ideal connection points.
+You’ve practiced your ideal shapes, flow, footwork, and timing.
 In other words, you know how to execute the highest quality of dancing you can manage for your level of dancing.
 It’s time to switch from choreography to real-life scenarios.
 You can’t expect to have solid muscle memory in one hour, but have some faith in your work so far and switch focus.

 You can always go back to earlier stages as many times as you need.
 For example, let’s say you are working on a tuck turn.
 You might start practicing body movement with solo hip twists and turns.
 Then with your partner, you practice the timing of the move but when you get to the part where you add more connection your brain starts to forget all the things you previously worked on!
 You start to lose your body movement and timing in the quest to work on connection.